-Up to nine semester units of acceptable graduate transfer credit may be allowed if approved by the department and the Office of the Registrar.
+Up to nine semester units of acceptable graduate transfer credit may be allowed if approved by the department and the office of the Graduate Registrar in the Graduate Center.
 Also, in the event that a student demonstrates knowledge of a specific course sufficient to bypass that course, an alternate graduate course may be substituted with department approval of a relevant student petition.